 The following jurisdictions have partnered on the SR 432 Rail Realignment and Highway Improvements Project:

-The partnership will be led by the CWCOG while working closely with WSDOT, the Federal Highway Administration, other regulatory agencies, and the public.
+The CWCOG is leading the partnership while working closely with WSDOT, the Federal Highway Administration, other regulatory agencies, BNSF Railway, and the public.